LaunchCodeEducation/lchs/src/chapters/classes-and-objects/using-objects.rst

 .. admonition:: Tip

    Object properties work like the :ref:`key/value pairs <key-value-pair>` in a dictionary.
-Each key acts as a label that points to a specific piece of data (the value).
+Each property name acts as a label that points to a specific piece of data (the value).

-   Similarly, the property name for an object acts as a label.
-The value for the property is the data the label points to.

 Calling Methods
 ---------------